Curl Curl

 Curl Curl is a suburb of northern Sydney in the state of New South Wales, Australia, 18 km north-east of the Sydney central business district, in the local government area of Northern Beaches Council.
 It is part of the Northern Beaches region.

 Location

 Curl Curl Lagoon and Greendale Creek, separate Curl Curl from North Curl Curl.
-Neighbouring suburbs include Freshwater (Boundary along Brighton Street) Brookvale (Boundary along Harbord Road), Wingala is an adjacent locality.
+Neighbouring suburbs include Freshwater (boundary along Brighton Street), Brookvale (boundary along Harbord Road), and North Curl Curl (boundary along John Fisher Park) Wingala is an adjacent locality.
 Curl Curl Beach runs along the eastern border and extends to North Curl Curl Beach.

 Beach

 The stretch of beach at Curl Curl is divided into North and South Curl Curl beaches.
 Curl Curl is known for some of the best surfing on the Northern Beaches.

 Curl Curl Beach has two volunteer surf lifesaving clubs, South Curl Curl SLSC established in 1918 and North Curl Curl SLSC established in 1922.
 Northern Beaches Council employs professional lifeguards to patrol this beach from the end of September until Anzac Day.
 There are saltwater rockpools at each end of the beach.